makersacademy/airport_challenge/README.md

 * From the root directory load ./lib/airports.rb into irb.

 * Create new planes with Plane.new, and new airports with Airport.new(capacity).

-* The default capacity for airports is 10 (if no argument given to #new).
+The default capacity for airports is 10 (if no argument given to #new).

-* The user should not call methods on plane objects.
+* Users should not call methods on plane objects.

-* The user can land planes in an airport using the #land method.
+* Users can land planes in an airport using the #land method.
 Planes can take off using the #take_off method.

 * Planes cannot land if they are already landed, or take off if they are in